YoungWu559/youngwu559.github.io/CS559P2/libs/CS559/README.md

 Students are welcome to read the code.
 They should not modify it (for class use).

 These files were written by Michael Gleicher for the class, with contributions from the course staff.
+Young Wu added some of the 2024 grading infrastructure.

-Note: this is the 2022(3) version.
+Note: this is the ~~2022(3)~~ 2025 version.
 In the past, each version had a different name.

 ##  License